jhwatrous/jhwatrous.github.io/other-writing.md

 # Other writing

-This page includes an unordered collection of writings, which I call *thoughts and stories,* that centre around my experiences as a researcher and educator.
+This page includes an unordered collection of writings, which I call *thoughts and stories,* that centre around my experiences and opinions as a researcher and educator.
 I prefer to treat them as works in progress and reserve the right to edit them at any point.
 Please don't read if you're not interested.

 {% comment %}